Foraging For Wild Tea

 Ground ivy, purple deadnettle, henbit, common self-heal, wild basil, and bee balm can be commonly found in meadows and roadsides across the country and can all be used to make teas.

-Mullein Plant, closeup of leaves, and delicious final product!
+Mullein Plant, closeup of leaves, and the delicious final product!
 Pictures by Kaia Waxenberg

 MULLEIN